 BEST PLANT BASED PROTEIN FOODS LIST:

 As plant proteins go let’s start off with the power houses of the plant world.
-Below is a list of the highest ranking protein based plant foods and their protein value raw, per 100g.
-These can be easily incorporated into any meal or snack, making it easy for you to start making the change today.
+Below is a list of the highest ranking protein based plant foods and their protein value raw per 100g.
+These can be easily incorporated into any meal or snack, making it easy for you to start making the change to a healthier lifestyle as soon as possible.

 Protein amounts per 100 grams: